-Summer weather in Opelika can be rough.
+Summer weather in Auburn and Opelika can be rough.
 But you don’t have to make a choice between being comfortably cool and saving money on your utility costs.
 We’ve put together some tips to make it easy.

 The greatest thing you can do to stay cool and ensure energy efficiency is by maintaining your air conditioner.
 ENERGY STAR® says keeping your system operating at its best and efficiently, and Farnell Mechanical, Inc. can assist.
 During an AC tune-up appointment, we’ll perform the following tasks suggested by ENERGY STAR and more: